Vector-Hector/aktivisti/README.md

 [GPLv3](./LICENSE.md) with [Apple app store exception](./COPYING.iOS).

-DIE LINKE. doesn't require a CLA (Contributor License Agreement).
+Die Linke doesn't require a CLA (Contributor License Agreement).
 The copyright belongs to all the individual contributors.
 Therefore we recommend that every contributor adds following line to the header of a file, if they changed it substantially:

 ```text
 @copyright Copyright (c) <year>, <your name> (<your email address>)